 New Zealand real estate agents are governed by the Real Estate Agents Act 2008.
 View www.reaa.govt.nz.

 Agents have standard approved law society sale and purchase agreement contracts for making offers on a property.

 Agents have standard law society sale and purchase agreement contracts for making offers on a property.

 A conditional contract is one which gives you a set time, perhaps one or two weeks, to sort out various aspects of the agreement.
 Clause conditions may include:

 The property owner may add an escape clause to any conditional offer, which means that if the client receives an attractive back-up offer, they give the first buyer a set time (about three days) to satisfy the conditions to make the first agreement unconditional.

 The contract will specify the chattels to be left in the house (usually curtains, fixed floor coverings, dishwasher, etc) and a settlement or completion date.
 The settlement date is when you pay the agreed price in exchange for the key.
 Settlement is normally four to six weeks after the unconditional date although it can be earlier or later by mutual agreement.

-If the bidding does not reach the reserve price, the property is “passed in” to the highest bidder and negotiations will continue with them.
+If the bidding does not reach the reserve price, the property is “passed in” to the highest bidder and negotiations will continue with them until an agreement is reached.
 If negotiations are unsuccessful then negotiations will continue with other interested parties.